rhonsby/truckspy/README.md

 ## Technologies

-Rails, Backbone.js, jQuery, Postgresql, Bootstrap, and Google Maps API
+Rails, Backbone.js, jQuery, PostgreSQL, Bootstrap, and Google Maps API

 **Rails**

 I chose to use Rails for the back-end because the framework is very RESTful and goes great with Backbone.js.
 It takes minimal time setting up and allowed for me to focus on what was really important to create my MVP.
 Ruby, the language that Rails is built upon, is highly expressive and easy to read.
-This makes it great for sharing code with both non-technicals and people who are new to the language.
+This makes it easy to share code with both non-technicals and people who are new to the language.

 **Backbone.js**

 Backbone is lightweight, and easy to use in conjunction with Rails.
-Although the standard Javascript libraries are great at what they do, without structure, building an entire application would be fairly difficult.
-Backbone is a compact front-end framework created to provide that valuable structure without getting in your way.
+Although the standard Javascript libraries are great at what they do, without structure, building a complex web app would be fairly difficult.
+Backbone is a compact front-end framework that provides invaluable structure without getting in your way.

-**Postgresql**
+**PostgreSQL**

-Rails comes default with SQLite and requires very little configuration in development; however, I've always had a better experience with Postgresql especially because it's the type of database that Heroku uses.
+Rails comes default with SQLite and requires very little configuration in development; however, I've always had a better experience with PostgreSQL especially because it's the type of database that Heroku uses.
 It's snappier and feels more reliable.
 Using the same database as production will safeguard me from some errors that may come up.

 ## To Uber